 Kendrick Lamar is the man of the moment.
 You know you've made it when Jay-Z adds verses to your song and Lady Gaga offers her vocals after being too busy to collaborate in the first place.
-We interview Kendrick for Oyster #102: The Peace Issue — on sale now!
+We interviewed Kendrick for Oyster #102: The Peace Issue!
 Read an excerpt below.

 At the tender age of eight, Kendrick Lamar watched his childhood heroes Tupac and Dr. Dre film the 'California Love' music video in his home town of Compton.
 Seventeen years on, Lamar is living the dream: signed to Dre's label, Aftermath; collaborating with Busta Rhymes, Drake and Lady Gaga; and reclining on couches in fancy hotel rooms, which is where I found him before his (sold-out) Sydney show.

 Ariane Halls: How many of these have you done today?

 I thought you might be lying down because you'd done too many interviews.

 It's actually quite hard to interview you, because—

 Oh, thanks!
 So… it's hard to interview you because your album is so autobiographical.
 I feel like I already know everything about you.

 Mmm-hmm.
 I messed all the interviews up.

 After everything you were surrounded by when you were growing up — everything you talk about on the album: guns, angel dust, whatever — why do you think you've ended up here, in the Hilton, rather than in jail or dead?